CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 #### Question 1: Acquisition Strategy Redesign

-**Scenario Application**: Apply your selected case study to the threaded case study scenario we've been using throughout this module.
-How would you restructure the acquisition approach to prevent the failures you've identified?
+**Scenario Application**: For your selected case study, how would you restructure the acquisition approach to prevent the failures you've identified?

-Specific Analysis Required:
+**Specific Analysis Required:**

-* Contract Structure: How would you modify contract type, performance standards, and payment structures to incentivize modern development practices?
+* **Contract Structure:** How would you modify contract type, performance standards, and payment structures to incentivize modern development practices?
-* Vendor Selection: What evaluation criteria would prioritize vendors with demonstrated DevSecOps and CI/CD capabilities?
+* **Vendor Selection:** What evaluation criteria would prioritize vendors with demonstrated DevSecOps and CI/CD capabilities?
-* Oversight Framework: How would you establish government oversight that enables rather than impedes Agile delivery methods?
+* **Oversight Framework:** How would you establish government oversight that enables rather than impedes Agile delivery methods?
-* Risk Mitigation: What contract mechanisms would provide early warning systems for delivery problems?
+* **Risk Mitigation:** What contract mechanisms would provide early warning systems for delivery problems?

 **Practical Deliverable:** Design a specific contract clause or statement of work language that addresses one of the root causes you identified in your chosen case study.

-**Learning Note:** *Consider how performance-based contracting can incentivize quality outcomes, what role government technical capacity plays in effective oversight, how modular contracting approaches enable iterative delivery, and what contract terms are needed to support DevSecOps integration.*
+>**Learning Tip:** *Consider how performance-based contracting can incentivize quality outcomes, what role government technical capacity plays in effective oversight, how modular contracting approaches enable iterative delivery, and what contract terms are needed to support DevSecOps integration.*

 ---